agrawal-rohit/grimoire/CONTRIBUTING.md

 2. Publishes to npm with the appropriate tag (`latest`, `rc`, `beta`, or `alpha`)
 3. Generates a changelog from your conventional commits using [git-cliff](https://git-cliff.org/)
 4. Creates a GitHub Release with the changelog
-5. Generates the updated `CHANGELOG.md` and bumps the `package.json` version in the repository
+5. Creates a pull request to update `CHANGELOG.md` and `package.json` version in the repository (Only after stable releases)

 ### Testing Pre-releases